Projects - Proyectos

 During February and March 2025, I presented two of my works at the SAIC galleries as part of the Graduate Exhibition.
 As a thesis presentation, this show represents the most significant body of work I have produced in recent months.

-The exhibited artworks were: “También tienes que venir mañana / You also need to come tomorrow”, a kinetic installation in which six moving traffic cones symbolize the fragile balance between safety and danger faced daily by laborers.
-The continuous motion of the cones absurdly reflects the perpetuity of labor—a relentless cycle of effort and risk—while also highlighting various ways to find meaning and resilience.
+The exhibited artworks were: “También tienes que venir mañana / You also need to come tomorrow”, a kinetic installation in which six moving traffic cones seek to complicate the boundaries between a safe and a dangerous zone, pushing us to interact with it in a constantly unbalanced space.
+Likewise, the continuous motion of the cones absurdly reflects the perpetuity of labor, a sequence of actions that only demand to be performed and not questioned.
 And “60625”, a sound sculpture that recreates the sonic environment of my residential building.
 Constructed using found objects and sounds, this assemblage allows sound to traverse from one point to another, penetrating thin walls and erasing any sense of privacy for the residents.

 I want to thank everyone who was part of the different stages of development of these works: Camila López, Dan Miller, Ellen Rothenberg, Juan Angel Chavez, Lou Mallozzi, Lori Waxman, Maria Gaspar, Nic Collins, Oliver Y. Shao, Pascale Larré, Robb Drinkwater, Shawn Decker, Tirtza Even, Whitney Johnson, and Yoko Lee.